trivago/gollum/README.md

 ### From source

 Installation from source requires the installation of the [Go toolchain](http://golang.org/).
-Gollum has [Godeps](https://github.com/tools/godep) support but this is considered optional.
+Gollum supports the Go 1.5 vendor experiment that is automatically enabled when using the provided makefile.
+With Go 1.6 and later you can also use `go build` directly without additional modifications.
+Builds with Go 1.4 or earlier versions are not officially supported and might require additional steps and modifications.

 ```
-$ go get .
-$ go build
+$ make
-$ gollum --help
+$ ./gollum --help
 ```

-You can use the supplied make file to trigger cross platform builds.
+You can use the make file coming with gollum to trigger cross platform builds.
-Make will produce ready to deploy .tar.gz files with the corresponding platform builds.
+Make will produce ready to deploy .zip files with the corresponding platform builds inside the dist folder.
-This does require a cross platform golang build.
-For details see the "build" section below.

 ## Usage